number-25/classletters/content/posts/assorted/decision_making/decision_making_postcap.md

 ---
-title: "Decision-Making in a Good Society: The Case for Nested Councils by Stephen R. Shalom"
+title: "Decision-Making in a Good Society: The Case for Nested Councils"
 date: 2024-12-09T06:18:49Z
 author: "Stephen R. Shalom"
 type: "post"